umgbhalla/starred/README.md

 ## Python

+- [thuml/iTransformer](https://github.com/thuml/iTransformer) - This is the official implementation for "iTransformer: Inverted Transformers Are Effective for Time Series Forecasting".
 - [wooey/Wooey](https://github.com/wooey/Wooey) - A Django app that creates automatic web UIs for Python scripts.
 - [dagster-io/dagster](https://github.com/dagster-io/dagster) - An orchestration platform for the development, production, and observation of data assets.
 - [pytransitions/transitions](https://github.com/pytransitions/transitions) - A lightweight, object-oriented finite state machine implementation in Python with many extensions